-12.1 Students' Result status shall be released by the Assessment Services within two weeks of the Board of Examiners See Assessment Services Guidelines and Procedures, section 13 (2021) for more information.
-12.2 .2 Students' final year transcripts shall be released by the Registration Office, within three weeks of the endorsement from Senate.
-12.3 Final year award certificates shall be released by the Student Services Office.
+- 12.1 Students' Result status shall be released by the Assessment Services within two weeks of the Board of Examiners

+See Assessment Services Guidelines and Procedures, section 13 (2023) for more information. - 12.2 Students' final year transcripts shall be released by the Registrar's Office, within 20 working days of the endorsement from Senate, subject on the graduate completing the clearing process. - 12.3 Final year award certificates shall be released by the Student Services Office subject to the graduate completing the clearing process.